-On the front, it gets a Full LED Headlamp and Taillamp with Ring Type Side Indicators, which is a 1st in its segment.
-Furthermore, it gets a massive dual-tone fuel tank with bold Honda Emblem.
+On the front, it gets a Full LED Headlamp and Taillamp with Ring Type Side Indicators, which is the 1st in its segment.
+Furthermore, it gets a massive dual-tone fuel tank with a bold Honda Emblem.

 Honda Highness CB350 is powered by a powerful 348.36cc, single-cylinder, air-cooled PGM-FI engine.

-It can generate a max power of 20.8bhp at 5500rpm and max torque of 30Nm at 3000rpm.
+It can generate a max power of 21.07PS at 5500rpm and a max torque of 30Nm at 3000rpm.
 Moreover, it is mated to a 5-speed gearbox with an impressive 15-liter fuel tank.

 In terms of performance-assist features, you will get cool kinds of stuff like Main Shaft Coaxial Balancer, Assist Slipper Clutch, Honda Selectable Torque Control (HSTC), and Roaring Exhaust Note.